 The Michael Smith Foundation for Health Research leads, partners and serves as a catalyst to build British Columbia's capacity for excellence in clinical, biomedical, health services and population health research.
 The MSFHR Innovation to Commercialization (I2C) Program provides funding support to help BC health researchers advance their products or technologies towards practical application

 NRC-IRAP (National Research Council - Industrial Research Assistance Program)

 NRC-IRAP provides non-repayable contributions to Canadian SMEs interested in growing by using technology to commercialize services, products and processes in Canadian and international markets.
 IRAP funding helps companies access business services or technical assistance at Canada's learning institutions and publicly-funded research organizations to bring bigger and better innovations to market faster.

-The Research Support Fund replaces the Indirect Costs Program, effective the 2015-16 fiscal year.
-The Research Support Fund is an institutional fund, assisting Canadian post-secondary institutions with the indirect costs associated with managing their research enterprise, helping them maintain a world-class research environment.
+The Research Support Fund (formerly known as the Indirect Costs Program) assists Canadian post-secondary institutions with the indirect costs associated with managing their research enterprise, helping them maintain a world-class research environment.
 Grants can be used to pay expenditures in the following five categories:

 - Research facilities (maintain modern labs and equipment);